buddypress/bp-attachments/readme.txt

 = Who builds the BP Attachments Add-on? =

-The BP Attachments is a BuddyPress Add-on and is free software, built by an international community of volunteers.
+BP Attachments is a BuddyPress Add-on and is free software, built by an international community of volunteers.
 Some contributors to BuddyPress are employed by companies that use BuddyPress, while others are consultants who offer BuddyPress-related services for hire.
 No one is paid by the BuddyPress project for his or her contributions.

-If you would like to provide monetary support to the BP Attachments or BuddyPress plugins, please consider a donation to the [WordPress Foundation](https://wordpressfoundation.org), or ask your favorite contributor how they prefer to have their efforts rewarded.
+If you would like to provide monetary support to the BP Attachments Add-on or the BuddyPress plugin, please consider a donation to the [WordPress Foundation](https://wordpressfoundation.org), or ask your favorite contributor how they prefer to have their efforts rewarded.

 == Screenshots ==